Sophox/sophox/README.md

 ## Development

+Clone the repo with submodules.

-If you have commit access to the Sophox repositor, make sure to run this in order to automatically use ssh instead of https for submodules.
+If you have commit access to the Sophox repository, make sure to run this in order to automatically use ssh instead of https for submodules.
 ```
 git config --global url.ssh://git@github.com/.insteadOf https://github.com/
 ```